 Cedar Breaks National Monument

-This national monument was established in 1933 and is handled by the US NPS, making it one of the national park service sites in Utah.
-Like Bryce Canyon National Park, it consists of a natural amphitheater that stretches for 3 miles and with a depth of 2,000 feet.
+This national monument was established in 1933 and is handled by the US NPS, making it one of the National Park Service sites in Utah.
+Like Bryce Canyon National Park, it consists of a natural amphitheater that stretches for 3 miles and has a depth of 2,000 feet.
 The rim of the amphitheater rises to more than 10,000 feet above sea level.
-The site has its own visitor center but is open only from June to October.
-Despite that, an average of nearly half a million tourists this national monument annually.
+The site has its own visitor center, but it is open only from June to October.
+Despite that, an average of nearly half a million tourists visit this national monument annually.

 Golden Spike National Historical Park

-This national historic site is located in Great Salt Lake’s Promontory Summit.
-The site commemorates the site of the first Transcontinental Railroad completed in 1869.
-The monumental railroad was named after the first train to drive through the tracks – Golden Spike.
-The site measures at over 2,700 acres and was established through an Act of Congress.
-There are almost 50,000 visitors who visit this national historic site each year.
+This national historic site is located in the Great Salt Lake’s Promontory Summit.
+The site commemorates the first Transcontinental Railroad, completed in 1869.
+The monumental railroad was named after the first train to drive through the tracks – the Golden Spike.
+The site measures over 2,700 acres and was established through an Act of Congress.
+Almost 50,000 visitors visit this national historic site each year.

 Natural Bridges National Monument

-This national monument is located within the boundary of the Four Corners state.
-It is the world’s 13th largest natural bridge.
+This national monument is located within the boundaries of the Four Corners state.
+It is the world’s 13th-largest natural bridge.
 The bridge was formed from white Permian sandstone as part of the Cedar Mesa formation.
-The bridge was formed from erosion of water flowing from the bed of the stream in the canyon.
-There were a couple of natural bridges that had collapsed and it is expected that the bridge will continue to collapse as the opening under it expands in size.
+The bridge was formed from the erosion of water flowing from the bed of the stream in the canyon.
+There were a couple of natural bridges that had collapsed, and it is expected that the bridge will continue to collapse as the opening under it expands in size.

 Rainbow Bridge National Monument

 This national monument is managed by the National Park Service and is managed as part of the Glen Canyon National Recreation Area.
-It is considered as the world’s highest natural bridge at 290 feet.
-There are a few other taller formations than this but they are considered as arches, not natural bridges.
-It is also fairly accessible as compared to other natural bridges.
+It is considered the world’s highest natural bridge at 290 feet.
+There are a few other taller formations than this, but they are considered arches, not natural bridges.
+It is also fairly accessible compared to other natural bridges.
 Hence, over 92,000 tourists visit the site each year.

 Timpanogos Cave National Monument